jlbradley1844/jlbradley1844.github.io/_drafts/virtue-habits-2-bahai.md

 off.
 When you ask someone about it, they might mutter something about willpower, and maybe tell you keep trying.
 Someone of even more fanciful nature may even tell you your old self is "resisting" corrections.
-In my most honest opinion - all are balony.
+My honest, bluntest, tactless opinion on these theories?
+They're balony.

 You are having trouble because you haven't made any of this a *habit*.
 How do I know?
 Because that's the problem I had.
 If you want